 FEM Thermal#

-The following tutorial assumes that a viable volumetric mesh has been generated with segmented regions to apply boundary conditions.
+The following tutorial assumes that a sufficient-quality volumetric mesh has been generated with segmented regions to apply boundary conditions.

 Formulation#